Back to the Future: Tennessee’s Experience with Medicaid MISmanaged Care

 Although the rules were strengthened in 2016, government watchdogs continue to call for stronger regulation and oversight, warning that Medicaid managed care programs remain at “high risk” of program abuse.

-Instead of heeding these warnings and the lessons of its own past, Tennessee requests in its block grant proposal that it be allowed to “Operate a managed care program that does not comply with 42 CFR Part 438.”
+Instead of heeding these warnings and the lessons of its own past, Tennessee requests in its block grant proposal that it be allowed to “operate a managed care program that does not comply with 42 CFR Part 438.”
 Tennessee asks for the chance to show what it can do with such “flexibility.”
-But the record already shows what happens when TennCare operates without federal managed care regulation.
-The waiver should be denied.
+But the record already shows what happens when TennCare operates without federal managed care regulation, and why a Medicaid block grant invites lawlessness and program abuse.